-This article will show you how to access and use the powerful advanced block controls in the Email Designer.
-These controls will allow you to select an entire block, edit it, and re-order it amongst the other blocks.
-This article will also provide an overview into the Block Settings menu that allows you to apply formatting to the block itself.
+Block controls allow you to select an entire block, edit it, and re-order it amongst the other blocks.
+This article will provide an overview of the Block Settings menu that allows you to apply formatting to the block itself.

 Once you have selected the block, you can now access the block layout menu that you will see in the upper right corner of the block.

-This feature will delete the block in question.
-Simply click the icon and the block will be deleted.
+Simply click the icon on the block you would like to delete and the block will be deleted.
 Any blocks below the deleted block will be moved up into its place.

 Similar to the swapping elements feature, this feature will swap blocks with the blocks either above or below them.

-To use this feature, simply click either the or icons, and the selected block will be swapped with either the block above or the block below it.
+Click either the or icons and the selected block will be swapped with either the block above or the block below it.

 Similar to the elements cloning feature, this feature will clone the block and insert it below the selected block.
 Cloned blocks will contain all the same elements as the block it was cloned from.